blackbaba/Advanced-Web-Development-Bootcamp/README.md

 # Advanced Web Development Bootcamp
-Repository to track course and project work for the [Advanced Web Developer Bootcamp](https://www.udemy.com/the-advanced-web-developer-bootcamp/) (Udemy - Colt Steele).
+Repository to track course and project work for the [Advanced Web Developer Bootcamp](https://www.udemy.com/the-advanced-web-developer-bootcamp/).
 This will build on the recently completed [Web Developer Bootcamp](https://www.udemy.com/the-web-developer-bootcamp/).

 ## Curriculum
 - CSS3 Transitions, Transforms and Animations